NetBIOS: History and terminology

-NetBIOS is a non-routable OSI Session Layer 5 Protocol and a service that allows applications on computers to communicate with one another over a local area network (LAN).
-NetBIOS was developed in 1983 by Sytek Inc. as an API for software communication over IBM PC Network LAN technology.
+NetBIOS is an operating system-level API that allows applications on computers to communicate with one another over a local area network (LAN).
+The API was created in 1983 by Sytek Inc. for software communication over IBM PC Network LAN technology.
 On IBM PC Network, as an API alone, NetBIOS relied on proprietary Sytek networking protocols for communication over the wire.
-Despite supporting a maximum of 80 PCs in a LAN, NetBIOS became an industry standard.

-In 1985, IBM went forward with the Token Ring network scheme and a NetBIOS emulator was produced to allow NetBIOS-aware applications from the PC-Network era to work over this new design.
-This emulator, named NetBIOS Extended User Interface (NetBEUI), expanded the base NetBIOS API with, among other things, the ability to deal with the greater node capacity of Token Ring.
-A new networking protocol, NBF, was simultaneously produced to allow NetBEUI (NetBIOS) to provide its services over Token Ring – specifically, at the IEEE 802.2 Logical Link Control layer.
+In 1985, IBM went forward with the Token Ring network scheme and produced an emulator of Sytek's NetBIOS API to allow NetBIOS-aware applications from the PC-Network era to work over IBM's new Token Ring hardware.
+This IBM emulator, named NetBIOS Extended User Interface (NetBEUI), expanded the base NetBIOS API created by Sytek with, among other things, the ability to deal with the greater node capacity of Token Ring.
+A new networking protocol, NetBIOS Frames (NBF), was simultaneously produced by IBM to allow the NetBEUI API to provide its services over Token Ring – specifically, at the IEEE 802.2 Logical Link Control layer; it uses 802.2 type 1 mode to provide the NetBIOS/NetBEUI name service and datagram service, and 802.2 type 2 mode to provide the NetBIOS/NetBEUI session service (virtual circuit).

-In 1985, Microsoft created a NetBIOS implementation for its MS-Net networking technology.
+In 1985, Microsoft created its own implementation of the NetBIOS API for its MS-Net networking technology.
 As in the case of IBM's Token Ring, the services of Microsoft's NetBIOS implementation were provided over the IEEE 802.2 Logical Link Control layer by the NBF protocol.
-Until Microsoft adopted Domain Name System (DNS) resolution of hostnames, Microsoft operating systems used NetBIOS to resolve names in Windows client-server networks.
+However, the MS-Net was only delivered to OEMs, and it was actually not a complete product, nor was it ready to communicate on the network in the form it was distributed.
+It lacked any implementation of OSI Layers 1 to 4 (Physical, Data link, Network and Transport Layers) and an OEM was expected to provide these implementations (in the form of a NetBIOS part) to make its version of MS-Net a complete and ready to use product.
+MS-Net accessed the network through the Microsoft's own variant of NetBIOS, which was split into two parts - the lower level part that OEMs had to provide implemented the NetBIOS calls that depended on layers 1-4, while the higher level part, provided by Microsoft, was hardware- and protocol-independent.
+This NetBIOS implementation supported the full NetBIOS API, but was called by invoking x86 interrupt 0x2A, instead of IBM's standard interrupt 0x5C.
+The reliance on OEMs to implement parts of NetBIOS had the unfortunate side effect that different OEM versions of MS-Net and NetBIOS generally weren't able to communicate with one another.

-In 1986, Novell released Advanced Novell NetWare 2.0 featuring the company's own NetBIOS emulator.
+In 1986, Novell released Advanced Novell NetWare 2.0 featuring the company's own emulation of the NetBIOS API.
 Its services were encapsulated within NetWare's IPX/SPX protocol using the NetBIOS over IPX/SPX (NBX) protocol.